Ulf Kristersson: 2022 government formation

-Kristersson led the Moderate Party (M) during the 2022 campaign, in which his party lost parliamentary seats, as well as the second place position (for the first time since the 1976 Swedish general election); nonetheless, the right-wing bloc gained an absolute majority, resulting in Magdalena Andersson's resignation and Kristersson's nomination as Prime Minister by Speaker Andreas Norlén.
+Kristersson led the Moderate Party (M) during the 2022 campaign, in which his party lost parliamentary seats, as well as the second-place position (for the first time since the 1976 Swedish general election); nonetheless, the right-wing bloc gained an absolute majority, resulting in Magdalena Andersson's resignation and Kristersson's nomination as prime minister by Speaker Andreas Norlén.
 Kristersson signalled his preference for a coalition government between M, the Christian Democrats (KD) and Liberals (L) with external support from the Sweden Democrats (SD).

 On 14 October, Kristersson presented the fully documented Tidö Agreement (Tidöavtalet) between M, KD, L and SD.
 This enabled the first three parties to seek a mandate for a new national administration to be chosen by the Riksdag, with SD given strong influence amounting to confidence and supply.
-On 17 October, Kristersson was elected Prime Minister by 176 Riksdag votes for, and 173 votes against him, with no absentees or abstentions.
+On 17 October, Kristersson was elected prime minister by 176 Riksdag votes for, and 173 votes against him, with no absentees or abstentions.
 It is the first time SD has exerted direct government influence.
-European Union lawmakers criticized the center-right and M in particular, as a member of the European People's Party, for allying with the far right, as did opposition leaders.
+European Union lawmakers criticised the center-right and the Moderate Party in particular, as a member of the European People's Party, for allying with the far right, as did opposition leaders.

 The joint programme places particular emphasis on fighting crime, reducing immigration and reviving nuclear energy.
 The quota of refugees accepted each year would be drastically reduced from 6,400 to 900.
 The new authorities are also planning deportations for "bad behaviour".
 In terms of security policy, there is talk of authorizing searches in the absence of suspicious behaviour in certain neighbourhoods deemed sensitive, increasing the penalties and opening up the possibility of anonymous testimony in court.
 A national ban on begging will be tested.
 The agreement also provides for a downward revision of Sweden's greenhouse gas emission targets, a reduction in development aid and possible privatization.

-With 19.1% of the vote for his party, Ulf Kristersson is the weakest prime minister since 1978.
+With 19.1% of the vote for his party, Kristersson is the prime minister with the smallest amount of the vote since 1978.
 He began his term of office with a significantly lower popularity rating than that of the outgoing Prime Minister Magdalena Andersson.

 Prime Minister of Sweden (2022–present)

-On 18 October 2022, Kristersson as per constitutional requirements was officially identified by the Swedish king as the new Prime Minister, having announced his program earlier that day in a speech to the Riksdag after which he had identified the members chosen for his cabinet.
+On 18 October 2022, Kristersson as per constitutional requirements, was officially identified by King Carl XVI Gustaf as the new Prime Minister during a meeting of the Council of State, having announced his government program earlier that day in a speech to the Riksdag as well as having appointed the ministers of his cabinet.

+Kristersson reshuffled his cabinet for the first time on 10 September 2024 during his Declaration of Government speech at the Riksdag Opening Ceremony.